SoftUni-Internal/interactive-content/EN/05-Lists-Exercise/03-Problem.md

 On the next lines you are going to receive some of the following inputs:
 -	"\{name\} is going!"
 -	"\{name\} is not going!"

 If you receive the **first** type of input, you have to **add the person if he/she is not in the list**.

 If **he/she is in the list print** on the console:
 - "\{name\} is already in the list!"

 If you receive the second type of input, you have to remove the person if he/she is in the list.

 If not print:
-- "\{name\} is not in the list!
+- "\{name\} is not in the list!"

-**At the end print all the guests**.
+**At the end print all the guests.
+Each on a new line.**

 ### Example
 | **Input** | **Output** |